emlautarom1/lambda-library/docs/03-Task.md

 Let's take a look at the test in this alternative.
 The handlers allow us to change the `ConsoleHandler` but also the handler for the database.

 Both handlers need to return `Task`, not `IO` as it was in the previous alternative.
-This change requires some boilerplate to wrap the `IORef` `IO` functions as `Task`.
+This change requires some boilerplate to wrap the `IORef`'s `IO` functions as `Task`.
 The `Task` is something we introduced and nothing in the Haskell ecosystem will be ready for this right away.

 The `expectConsoleCalls` is almost identicall as before.
-Just the `IO` and `Task` dance.
+Just a `IO` and `Task` dance that needs to happen.

 ```haskell
 data ConsoleTapeEntry = GetStringInput String String | PrintLine String ()